-It occurred when I was refactoring the CSPROJ files within my solution.
+The NETSDK1004 compile error occurred when I was refactoring the CSPROJ files within my solution.
 In the process, I created a Directory.Build.props file, copying out the

 Project root element from the CSPROJ file including the SDK.
 (In my case, I happened to be moving out C# 8.0’s Nullable element –

 enable.)
 The result was the above compile error.

 The SDK attribute causes the above error along with multiple occurrences of this associated warning:

 warning MSB4011: "C:Program Filesdotnetsdk3.1.100SdksMicrosoft.NET.SdkSdkSdk.targets" cannot be imported again.
 It was already imported at "…Directory.Build.props".
 This is most likely a build authoring error.
 This subsequent import will be ignored.

 SDK attribute and the error goes away.
 Here’s the corrected Directory.Build.props file:

 If you are working with a solution and all projects are C# 8.0, I recommend you refactor out the

 Nullable attribute into a Directory.Build.props file as shown in this example, rather than individually edit it in all the CSPROJ files independently.